 Impairment charges increased \$810.8 million from 2007 to 2008 due to impairment charges recorded in 2008 related to goodwill, franchise assets and fixed assets as a result of the adverse change in general business climate and a decline in our anticipated future cash flows.
 Of the total increase, \$786.5 million, or 97.0%, was related to an estimated goodwill impairment charge recorded as of December 31, 2008 in continuing operations in association with our goodwill impairment test.
 Based on the results of our step one test we were required to complete step two of the impairment evaluation.
-The goodwill impairment charge at December 31, 2008 is an estimate because we had not finalized the valuation of certain assets and liabilities that are necessary for us to complete our step two evaluation.
-We will report the final results of our impairment charge in our Quarterly Report on Form 10-Q for the quarter ended March 31, 2009, with any adjustment to the estimate recorded at
+The goodwill impairment charge at December 31, 2008 was an estimate because we had not finalized the valuation of certain assets and liabilities that were necessary for us to complete our step two evaluation.
+During the first quarter of 2009, we completed the valuation of these certain assets and liabilities.
+Based on the completion of our evaluation of the goodwill impairment in the first quarter of 2009, no adjustment to the estimate that was recorded at December 31, 2008 was required.

-December 31, 2008 affecting the results of the first quarter of 2009.
 See the table included under the previous heading "Impairments and Other Charges" for a detail of other impairment charges recorded during 2007 and 2008.